Prashanthbkm/RiseWay/README.md

 RiseWay is a **mobile-based e-learning application** developed using **React Native**.
 The application focuses on structured learning flow, intuitive navigation, and backend integration for user authentication and progress management.

-This project was developed as an **academic project** with an emphasis on application architecture, modular design, and scalability considerations.
+This project emphasizes **clean architecture, modular design, and scalability considerations**.

 ---